FreshPrice/Fresh/README.md

 ### Challenges, Learning, and Future Directions

 **Challenge Encountered**
-- Problem → Item cards took forever to load.
+- Problem: Item cards took forever to load.
-- Diagnosis → Attempting to display the uploaded images saved as an encoded string was timing out the database.
+- Diagnosis: Attempting to display the uploaded images saved as an encoded string was timing out the database.
-- Actions we took → We knew this started happening after the image upload feature was added.
+- Actions we took: We knew this started happening after the image upload feature was added.
 We isolated the problem and investigated through the developer console and realized it was our database timing out.
-- Result → Instead of uploading image directly, first create a canvas and shrink the uploaded image to the smaller canvas which is then saved in the database.
+- Result: Instead of uploading image directly, first create a canvas and shrink the uploaded image to the smaller canvas which is then saved in the database.
 6MB images were shrunk to ~200kb.

 **Future Direction**
 - Add the ability to watch for deals and get notify on deals.